Healthy Homes Assessment Pirimai

 What We Do

-As building inspectors, we handle all aspects that come with specialist home examinations.
-We’re there to make sure you make the best decision when buying your next home.
+As building inspectors we handle all elements that come with expert home Inspections.
+We are there to ensure that you make the best choice when it comes to buying your next home.

-We take your investment seriously We will conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning your own home.
+We are serious about your investment We will conduct detailed inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning an house.

-We are specialised in a range of solutions to make sure that you are completely aware of the state of any property you might be thinking of buying or selling in addition to other services.
+We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be contemplating buying or selling as well as additional services.

-We do not just cooperate with you, we also have big clients like bank branches, local councils, and insurance companies.
-They seem to like this reassurance provided, thanks to the information in our building inspection reports.
+We don’t just work with you but we also work with some major clients, including the local authorities, banks and insurance companies.
+They seem to like our reassurance provided, because of the information contained in our building inspection reports.

 • Pre Purchase & Pre Sale Reports